 Which industries use AutoCAD?

-- Architecture engineering field uses AutoCAD as their preferred CAD software.
+- The architecture engineering field uses AutoCAD as their preferred CAD software.

 - Civil engineering projects find AutoCAD very easy to create layout drawings

-- Electrical and electronics industry uses AutoCAD to design their logic board diagram and electrical routings.
+- The electrical and electronics industry uses AutoCAD to design its logic board diagram and electrical routings.

 - Map and GIS industry still uses as it’s super easy to work with.